 Durable Powers of Attorney

-In order for your health care agent to obtain the information they will need to make informed decisions on your behalf, you should include a HIPAA release.
-And of course, you could give others access to the information if you choose to do so.
+This acronym stands for the Health Insurance Portability and Accountability Act, passed in 1996 to protect patient privacy.
+It prevents doctors from communicating medical information with anyone other than the patient.
+For your health care agent to obtain the information they will need to make informed decisions on your behalf, you should include a HIPAA release, and you can give others access to the information if you choose to do so.

 Attend a Free Webinar!

 Oklahoma City estate planning attorneys will be conducting a number of webinars over the coming weeks.
 These events will cover the most important topics, so if you participate you will come away with a great deal of information.